Echo-sud/presetFollowerCalculator/README.md

 # presetFollowerCalculator

-given preset variables calculte the amount of twitter followers Marcelo has
+given preset variables the program calculates the amount of twitter followers Marcelo has and the amount he had gained over a week